 Strategically build your case as to why you are the perfect fit.
 That means:

-Researching your prospective employer.
-Spend a little time looking at their site, learning their business model, getting to know the key executives.
+Research your prospective employer.
+Spend a little time looking at their site, learning their business model, and getting to know the key executives.
 Bonus points for following them on social media and conversing with them in a professional way.
 This will help you discover the culture of the company.
-Most employers will not hire someone who doesn’t fit their culture, despite their qualifications.
+Most employers will not hire someone who doesn’t fit their culture despite their qualifications.

-Personalizing your introduction email or letter.
+Personalize your introduction email or cover letter.
 Tell the employer why you are perfect for THIS specific job.
 No generic copy and paste allowed!

 Giving the employer what they ask for.
 Make sure you look at the job posting carefully.
 Some ask for a cover letter.
-Others request that a resume be pasted into the body of an email, rather than attached.
-At Ghost Tweeting, we ask for a sample social media post from the applicant – describing why they are excited for their upcoming interview.
-However small or unimportant you think the requests may be, if you ignore any, you will probably be immediately put into the “No” pile before you are even given the chance to show how qualified you are.
+Others request that a resume is pasted into the body of an email, rather than attached.
+At Ghost Tweeting, we ask for a sample social media post from the applicant – describing why they are excited about their upcoming interview.
+However small or unimportant you think the requests maybe if you ignore any, you will probably be immediately put into the “No” pile before you are even given a chance to show how qualified you are.

 Nika Stewart – Ghost Tweeting